 Video Artifact Premium can be used for video mastering.

-- High quality YouTube export, that is compatible with 10-bit video.
+High quality YouTube export, that is compatible with 10-bit video.
 Usually 8-bit video is dithered and some values between bytes should be encoded with dithering patterns.
 For YouTube compressor this means additional bitrate for these flat areas.
-So we have compression artifacts even for a static video.
+So we get compression artifacts even from a static video.

 While mastering you can also create a special low-compressed version to keep it and use this master video later to encode for additional resolution or different encoding settings.
-This keeps user time.
+This way keeps user time, because no project source is required.
 Restoring a NLE project from backup and then to encode film again may be very slow.